webiny/commodo/packages/hooks/README.md

 )(function() {});
 ```

 A good example where hooks are also utilized is the [withStorage](../fields-storage) higher order function, which once applied, registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate` and so on.
+Check the documention there for more information.